 Caramel Popcorn in a white bowl on a blue background.

-Summer’s at the beach mean buckets of Caramel Corn from Johnson’s on the boardwalk.
+Summer’s at the beach mean buckets of Caramel Popcorn from Johnson’s on the boardwalk.
 It’s a definite must have as soon as the weather heats up and we swap our boots for flip flops for the next few months.
 And then as soon as the weather starts to cool off, we miss our summer treat because all the boardwalk shops close up for the winter.

 The buttery caramel coating the crunchy popcorn is the ultimate sweet and salty treat….I miss it so much by the middle of September.
 So, I did what any self respecting food blogger would do and created my own version of Johnson’s Caramel Corn.
 And I did a great job because this is the BEST Caramel Corn recipe….even better than the original.